chito365/uk/_posts/1/5/2021-04-04-jack-patterson.md

-He and Clean Bandit released their debut studio album New Eyes in May of 2014 with the album peaking at #3 on the UK albums chart.
+He and Clean Bandit released their debut studio album New Eyes in May of 2014 with the album peaking at number 3 on the UK albums chart.